andrewnyr/old-as211562/content/pages/peering.md

 *   andrewnet main peering router is located in toronto with the upstream, [GoCodeIt](https://bgp.he.net/AS62513)

 *   the range broadcasted from this pop is [2605:f440:9f90::/48](https://bgp.he.net/net/2605:f440:9f90::/48)

+## New Jersey

+*   andrewnet does have a selective policy for who is able to peer with his New Jersey/New York pop due to the fact that he runs a production connection off of this.

+*   andrewnet's New Jersey obtains transit over a GRE tunnel to Global Secure Layer.

+*   the range broadcasted from this pop is [2605:f440:6969::/48](https://bgp.he.net/net/2605:f440:6969::/48)